 Chambersburg is a medium-sized borough located in the state of Pennsylvania.
 With a population of 20,691 people and ten constituent neighborhoods, Chambersburg is the 44th largest community in Pennsylvania.
-Chambersburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Chambersburg has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Chambersburg is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Chambersburg is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Chambersburg who work in office and administrative support (14.45%), food service (7.95%), and sales jobs (7.89%).
+Overall, Chambersburg is a borough of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Chambersburg who work in office and administrative support (14.02%), food service (8.32%), and sales jobs (7.95%).

 The most common language spoken in Chambersburg is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and French Creole.